earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 terraform import aws_apigatewayv2_api_mapping.earthly-tools-com a09jn5/earthly-tools.com
 ~~~

 Notice how things are becoming a bit more intricate.
-It's not even clear to me where you setup a api gateway mapping in the AWS UI.

-When I reach out to Corey, my local terraform expert to discuss how hard this was, he suggested instead of trying to setup each individual resource like this, that sometimes its much better to find a module someone has built and use that.
-Specifically he recommends [this module](https://github.com/terraform-aws-modules/terraform-aws-apigateway-v2) and in the future I may reach for those off-the-shelf modules rather than figuring this all out myself.
+I got stuck a little bit at the api mapping resource, because it's not a concept presented in the AWS UI.
+I reached out to Corey, my local terraform expert, and confessed that API Gateway in Terraform seemed overly complicated.
+He suggested instead of trying to setup each individual resource like this, that its much better to find a module someone has built and use that.
+Specifically he recommends [this module](https://github.com/terraform-aws-modules/terraform-aws-apigateway-v2) and in the future I may reach for it or one of those off-the-shelf modules rather than figuring this all out myself.

 ### Terraform Import Lambda

-The lambda import was one of the easiest parts and in particular felt pretty useful, since I do have some specific setting setup in my lambda that I don't want to lose.
+The lambda import was one of the easiest parts, and in particular felt pretty useful, since I do have some specific setting set up in my lambda that I don't want to lose.

 I imported using the arn: